-In the area of Education, the Group has also donated to schools to help raise funds to improve these schools' facilities.
-Yearly blood donation is co-organized with the National Blood Centre of Malaysia at the Group's corporate office in contributing to the national blood bank and the community.
-To promote a healthy lifestyle and fulfill our CR, CScenic also participated in and sponsored annually the charity forestry run, which was organized by Malaysia Timber Industry Club.
+Yearly blood donation is co-organised with the National Blood Centre of Malaysia at the Group's corporate office in contributing to the national blood bank and the community.

+To promote a healthy lifestyle and fulfill our CR, CScenic also participated in, and sponsored, the charity forestry run, an event organised yearly by the Malaysia Timber Industry Club.

-Outlook and Prospects 2014
+Outlook and Prospects 2015